consfyi/data/README.md

   /// Link to the convention website.
   url: string;

   /// The start date of the convention instance.
-Should be in yyyy-MM-dd format.
+  /// Should be in ISO 8601 yyyy-MM-dd format.
   startDate: string;

   /// The end date of the convention instance, inclusive.
-Should be in yyyy-MM-dd format.
+  /// Should be in ISO 8601 yyyy-MM-dd format.
   endDate: string;

   /// The human-readable name of the venue.
   venue: string;

   /// The address of the venue, if it is a physical venue.
-The granularity of this is not specified, it does not need to be exact. address?: string;
+  /// The granularity of this is not specified, it does not need to be exact.
+It should include the name of the country. address?: string;

-  /// The country, if any, as an ISO 3166-1 alpha-2 code.
-This may be unset for e.g. virtual conventions. country?: string;
+  /// The country as an ISO 3166-1 alpha-2 code.
+  /// This may be unset for e.g. virtual conventions. country?: string;

-  /// The GPS coordinates of the venue, if any.
-This may be unset for e.g. virtual conventions. latLng?: [number, number];
+  /// The GPS coordinates of the venue.
+  /// This may be unset for e.g. virtual conventions. latLng?: [number, number];

   /// The number of attendees for historical cons.